Writing Advice from Classic Authors

 Harriet Beecher Stowe & Madeleine L’Engle on Motherhood & Writing

-When discussing the challenges faced by women authors, one of the questions asked with startling regularity is why it has always been so difficult to master the work / life / motherhood and writing balance.
+In exploring the challenges faced by women writers, a questions that often comes up is why it has always been (and still is) so difficult to master the work / life / motherhood and writing balance.
+Note that this question is rarely (or more like never) applied to men who write.

-It was grueling for Harriet Beecher Stowe in the nineteenth century; and while it may have been somewhat easier for Madeleine L’Engle in the twentieth, it was just as guilt-inducing.
-For those of us who write today, there are still no easy answers.
+Being a mother and a writer was grueling for Harriet Beecher Stowe in the nineteenth century; and while it may have been somewhat easier for Madeleine L’Engle in the twentieth, it was just as guilt-inducing.
+For women who write today, there are still no easy answers.

-I’m not one to bandy about gender stereotypes, but it’s hard to dispute that in traditional relationships women still bear the greatest share of childcare and household management.
+I’m not one to bandy about gender stereotypes, but it’s hard to dispute that in traditional, heteronormative relationships, women still bear the greatest share of childcare and household management.
 Read More→

 Categories: Writing Advice from Classic Authors Comments: (0)